energychain/STROMDAO_EAFs/framework/README.md

 ![GitHub issues](https://img.shields.io/github/issues/energychain/STROMDAO_EAFs)

 # STROMDAO-EAF

-The [STROMDAO Energy Application Framework (EAF)](https://github.com/energychain/STROMDAO_EAFs) provides an innovative platform for electricity providers to implement and offer dynamic, event-variable electricity tariffs.
+The [STROMDAO Energy Application Framework (EAF)](https://github.com/energychain/STROMDAO_EAFs) is an open source reference implementation for digital energy infrastructure.
+It is used to model, analyze and develop energy systems and applications.
+The EAF is used in various contexts, including the development of customized energy applications for end users and the promotion of sustainable behavior.
+It is a tool that creates an open and interoperable environment for energy applications.
+In addition, the EAF is part of a larger project to create a common European reference framework for energy-related applications and savings.

 ## Demo